-Right-of-way win in Antigonish encourages defenders of old public roads
+Right-of-way decision in Antigonish encourages defenders of old public roads

 Province won't sell Seabright Road, but does little to maintain abandoned rights-of-way across Nova Scotia

-A group in Antigonish, N.S., has successfully fought to keep a historic right-of-way to the harbour from being sold into private hands, bringing attention to the debate about what to do when public roads are abandoned by the government.
+A group in Antigonish, N.S., that fought to keep a historic right-of-way to the harbour from being sold into private hands is bringing attention to the debate about what to do when public roads are abandoned by the government.

 Mary Jo MacDonald grew up on Seabright Road, which breaks off from Highway 337 and runs toward the mouth of Antigonish harbour.